Sheva Tehoval (W-DB)

 She has also already been heard at the Opéra de Lille (First Lady in Mozart's Die Zauberflöte), in St. Petersburg with the London Chamber Orchestra (roles of Witness 1 / Singer 1 and Woman 1 in George Benjamin's Lessons in Love and Violence), at the Opéra de Fribourg (role of Rosina in Rossini's Il Barbiere d Siviglia) and at the Opéra de Limoges (role of Aurore in Massenet's Le Portrait de Manon).

 For Sheva Tehoval, experimentation and permanent research (particularly in chamber music) are the driving forces behind her artistic construction.
 As much attracted by Opera as Lied and contemporary music, she likes to vary the repertoires and gives importance to the search for alternative musical forms.
 She pays particular attention to text and language, including French and German, which she likes to defend.

-In 2021 her album of Lieder and mélodies by Debussy, Strauss, Schönberg and Rihm, recorded with pianist Daniel Heide for the Avi-music label, will be released.
+In September 2021 her album of Lieder and melodies by Debussy, Strauss, Schönberg and Rihm, recorded with pianist Daniel Heide for the Avi-music label, was released.